All Guides

 Example: Use broad match versions of keywords only for users within your ICP.

-How: Build high-value audiences in Google Analytics using custom dimensions that are populated by the 6sense attributes.
+How: Build high-value audiences in Google Analytics using custom dimensions that are populated by the buying signals data.
 Create a new campaign or ad group with the general keywords and add the high-value audiences as Targeted instead of Observation.

 There could be valuable keywords being monitored in 6sense that aren’t being targeted in Google Ads, and vice versa.